SEGMENT REPORTING

 The Company provides an overall platform of assets and services, which the segments utilize for the benefit of their various customers.
 The shared assets and services are contained within the Company's global manufacturing and design operations and include manufacturing and design facilities.
 Most of the underlying manufacturing and design assets are co-mingled in the operating campuses and are compatible to operate across segments and highly interchangeable throughout the platform.
 Given the highly interchangeable nature of the assets, they are not separately identified by segment nor reported by segment to the Company's CODM.

 Property and equipment on a segment basis is not separately identified and is not internally reported by segment to the Company's CODM as described above.
-During fiscal years 2026, 2025 and 2024, total depreciation expense, including amounts allocated to the reportable segments and Corporate and Other, was as follows:
+During fiscal years 2025, 2024 and 2023, total depreciation expense, including amounts allocated to the reportable segments and Corporate and Other, is as follows:

 | | | | | | | | | | | | | | | | | |